TangibleInc/template-system/editor/readme.md

 # Editor

-This is a code editor based on CodeMirror 6, with a curated and customized set of features designed for the Loops & Logic template language and system.
+This is the code editor based on CodeMirror 6, with a curated and customized set of features designed for the Loops & Logic template language and system.

 The goal is to grow into an integrated development environment (IDE) with the editor at its core.